automation-agent-ai/RAG-ML-Trading-Agent/docs/OPTIMIZED_WORKFLOW.md

 **What it does:**
 - Loads the thresholds saved during the label balancing step
+- Uses existing domain agent features to make predictions
-- Makes predictions for each domain using these consistent thresholds
+- Applies consistent thresholds to convert predictions to -1/0/1 format
-- Combines predictions into an ensemble prediction
+- Combines predictions into an ensemble prediction using confidence-weighted voting
 - Saves all predictions to the similarity_predictions table
 - Ensures that both ML models and domain agents use the same classification thresholds

+**Current Limitations:**
+- The agent prompts themselves have NOT been updated to explicitly predict outperformance_10d
+- This script processes existing agent features rather than generating new predictions
+- To improve agent predictions, the actual LLM prompts in agent files need to be updated

 **Note:** This step is placed after label balancing to ensure that agent predictions use the same thresholds as ML models.

+**Future Enhancement Needed:**
+To truly improve agent predictions, the LLM prompts in these files should be updated:
+- `agents/fundamentals/enhanced_fundamentals_agent_duckdb.py`
+- `agents/news/enhanced_news_agent_duckdb.py`
+- `agents/analyst_recommendations/enhanced_analyst_recommendations_agent_duckdb.py`
+- `agents/userposts/enhanced_userposts_agent_complete.py`

+These prompts should explicitly ask agents to predict outperformance_10d based on their domain expertise.

 ### 11. Train ML Models with 3-Stage Pipeline